Updated, April 2015

 1. What is counterfeiting?

-Counterfeiting is the practice of manufacturing goods, often of inferior quality, and selling them under a brand name without the brand owner’s authorization.
-Generally, counterfeit goods are sold under a trademark that is identical to or substantially indistinguishable from the brand owner's trademark for the same goods, without the approval or oversight of the trademark owner.
-Many well-known brands, spanning various industries, are victims of counterfeiting.
-Counterfeiting can be distinguished from traditional trademark infringement or passing off, which involves the use of confusingly similar trademarks or service marks on or in association with similar—
+Counterfeiting is the practice of manufacturing, importing/exporting, distributing, selling or otherwise dealing in goods, often of inferior quality, under a trademark that is identical to or substantially indistinguishable from a registered trademark, without the approval or oversight of the registered trademark owner.
+Counterfeits are most commonly called “fake goods” or “knock-offs.”
+Many well-known and successful brands, spanning various industries, are victims of counterfeiting.

 2. Is counterfeiting illegal?

-Yes.
 Although some believe counterfeiting is a victimless crime, it has many far-reaching consequences.
-To begin with, depending upon the nature of the product being counterfeited, there can be serious health and safety concerns for consumers, such as in the examples of counterfeit baby formula, toys for children, medications, car parts, or electronic goods.
-In nearly every instance, counterfeited goods are not made with the same quality materials or to the same high standards as the original.
+Depending upon the nature of the product being counterfeited, there can be serious health and safety concerns for consumers, as, for example, in the case of counterfeit baby formula, children’s toys, medications, car parts and electronic goods.
+Typically, counterfeit goods are not made with materials of the same quality or under the same high standards of manufacturing or quality control as the originals.

 Counterfeiting may also be linked to organized crime or criminal activity, which may pose serious threats to the health and safety of consumers, economies and national security.

-The best way to avoid purchasing counterfeit products is to deal only with reputable retailers that are officially authorized by the brand owner.
+The best way to avoid purchasing counterfeit products is to buy products directly from the brand owner, from its authorized resellers or from reputable retailers.
 Also keep in mind that if a price seems too good to be true, it probably is.

 Additional INTA Resources